 These items are authorized to the point they can be contained in the storage area provided for personal property.
+Limits established on the commissary list will be the authorized limit for purchase and retention in personal property.

-Letters, Books, Photographs, Newspapers, and Magazines
+Letters, Books, Photographs, Images, Newspapers, and Magazines

-An inmate will be limited in the number of letters, books, photographs, magazines, and newspapers that can be stored in their designated storage space.
+An inmate will be limited in the number of letters, books, photographs, magazines, and newspapers according to Program Statement 5580.08 Inmate Personal Property, and corresponding Institution Supplement.
+Any item that has been altered from its original state will be confiscated.
 Nothing is to be tacked, stapled or scotch taped to any surface except to bulletin boards.
 Ordinarily, photographs, particularly those of family and friends, are approved, since they represent meaningful ties to the community.
 A personal photograph is defined as a photograph intended for individual viewing, as opposed to a photograph published for commercial use.
 Personal photographs may be stored or displayed in the housing units according to local sanitation and housekeeping guidelines.
 Inmates may not retain Polaroid photos.
-Nude or sexually suggestive photos (individual prints or copies as opposed to those from publications) present special concerns about personal safety, security, and good order, particularly when the subject is an inmate's relative, friend, or acquaintance or could reasonably be perceived as such.
-For these reasons, an inmate may not be permitted to retain, receive, or possess a personal photograph in which the subject is partially nude or nude, or when the photograph depicts sexual acts such as intercourse, fellatio, or sodomy.
+Nude or sexually suggestive media (individual prints or copies as opposed to those from publications), to include anime, which consists of images depicting children in a sexually suggestive manner present special concerns about personal safety, security, and good order, particularly when the subject is an inmate's relative, friend, or acquaintance or could reasonably be perceived as such.
+For these reasons, an inmate may not be permitted to retain, receive, or possess a personal photograph or image in which the subject is partially nude or nude, or when the photograph or image (cartoon drawings/sketches) depicts sexual acts such as intercourse, fellatio, or sodomy.
+Additionally, inmates will not be allowed media, to include anime, which consists of images depicting children in a sexually suggestive manner.
 These materials will be returned to the sender upon receipt at the institution.
+The size of a photo album may not exceed 12Lx12W and may not be more than 2 inches thick.
+Altered photo albums are prohibited.